 2. Your hair will get what we call “a chemical cut”, which means all your hair, or parts of it, fall off.
 No Bueno.

-Prepare hair for bleaching, repair your damaged hair!
+Prepare hair for bleaching, and repair your damaged hair!

 How to know if your hair needs moisture or protein?

 To figure out if your hair needs moisture or protein, take a strand test: Remove a hair strand from your head, and then pull it until it breaks.
 If it breaks easily you need moisture, and if it breaks slowly and has a “gummy” texture, you need protein.